keerthanapg/laravel-task/README.md

     The API will now be available at `http://localhost:8000`.

-Please check read.txt for further documentation
+Please check read.md for further documentation